From infant school to the Higher Education System (Universities etc.)

 The Lion Hunt

 What better than a lion, the very symbol of Venice, to lead children on a more unusual trip around the Doge’s Palace.
-In this ‘lion hunt’ they must find various painted and sculpted depictions of the animal throughout the Palace, and “win” some items that, put together, will result in a lion-like surprise to take home.
+In this ‘lion hunt’ they must find various painted and sculpted depictions of the animal throughout the Palace, and ‘win’ some items that, put together, will result in a surprise to take home.
+The tour starts from the courtyard and includes a visit to the most important rooms of the palace, including the Institutional Chambers and the Armoury, excluding the Prisons.

 A perfect Venetian crime.
 Find the culprit in the Doge’s Palace